 This is the part an autistic life makes you understand without anyone explaining it: the gap between what other people see and what your own body is registering.

 From outside, I am managing.
-I show up.
-I speak.
-I get through the interaction.
-The medications and the supplements are part of the reason the surface looks the way it does.
-They are what make the showing-up possible.
+I show up, I speak, I get through the interaction.
+The medications are part of the reason the surface looks the way it does; they are what make the showing-up possible.

-From inside, while the surface holds, the cascade is running.
-The reflux.
-The fatigue.
-The slow accumulating damage in places people don't see until they fail.
-The cognitive variability that is itself pharmacological, not a personality trait.
+From inside, while the surface holds, the cascade is running: the reflux, the fatigue, the slow accumulating damage in places people don't see until they fail, the cognitive variability that is itself pharmacological rather than a personality trait.

 And the surface doesn't hold forever.
 Sometimes, without warning to anyone outside, the overwhelm comes.
 The masking that has been doing the work for hours or days simply stops.
 People who have not been on this side tend to read that collapse as sudden or out of character.
 From the inside it is the predictable result of the system running on its own, without scaffolds.

-None of this shows up in the first impression a clinical assessor has of me.
-None of it shows up in the photo on a residency form.
+None of this shows up in the first impression a clinical assessor has of me, or in the photo on a residency form.
 The body is keeping a record that the institutional letters never read.

 The choice the system pretends doesn't exist

-When you don't have a therapist who actually understands autism in adults, when an integrated treatment team doesn't exist, when no one in any of the systems you have asked can construct a coherent plan with you, the choice in front of you reduces to two:
+When you don't have a therapist who actually understands autism in adults, when no integrated treatment team exists and no one in any of the systems you have asked can construct a coherent plan with you, the choice in front of you reduces to two:

 Take the medications.
-Depression manageable.
-ADHD manageable.
+Symptoms manageable.
 Functional surface holds.
 Side effects ongoing. €5,000 in dental work in two months.

 Don't take the medications.
-Depression deepens.
-The condition deepens.
+The conditions deepen.
 The danger increases.
 No side effects.

-That is not a choice between two reasonable lives.
-It is a choice between two kinds of harm, with the second being more dangerous than the first.
-So the first one happens, every day, and the body keeps a record of it.
+It is a choice between two kinds of harm, the second more dangerous than the first.
+So the first one happens, every day.

 What would have made this unnecessary

-It is worth being specific about something the medical model usually flattens: the medications are not treating autism.
-They are treating depression and anxiety that, in my case, are largely produced by the conditions of an unsupported life.
-If there were a peer community here, other autistic adults to talk to without translating myself first.
-If there were any kind of real support and understanding from the people and systems around me.
-If my rights had not been taken away one assessment at a time, the disability denied, the residency refused, the case turned away by every inclusion body it touched.
-If the daily discrimination, being read as Syrian first, were not the constant background.
-If I were not as alone as I currently am.
-None of those, alone or together, are extraordinary.
-They are the conditions of an ordinary life.
+It is worth being specific about something the medical model usually flattens: the medications do not treat autism.
+They treat secondary conditions that, in my case, are largely produced by the conditions of an unsupported life.
+A peer community here, other autistic adults to talk to without translating myself first.
+Real support and understanding from the people and systems around me.
+Rights that had not been taken away one assessment at a time, the disability denied, the residency refused, the case turned away by every inclusion body it touched.
+A daily life where being read as Syrian first was not the constant background.
+Less of the isolation I currently live in.
+None of those, alone or together, are extraordinary; they are the conditions of an ordinary life.
 With even some of them in place, this regimen, and the cascade it produces, would not be necessary, or would be necessary only in far smaller doses.
-The medications are substituting for what those things, present in an ordinary life, would have provided.
-Connection.
-Recognition.
-A country that doesn't read you as a problem before reading you as a person.
+The medications are substituting for what an ordinary life would have provided: connection, recognition, and a country that reads you as a person before reading you as a problem.

 Why this article exists

 The cascade is invisible from the outside.
-My teeth are a dental problem.
-The depression is psychiatry.
-The cognitive load is no one's department.
-Each one filed separately.
-None of it connected to: this person is autistic and ADHD, late-diagnosed, alone in a country, refused at every institutional door, and has had to construct his own treatment because nothing else was offered.
+My teeth are a dental problem, the psychiatric symptoms are psychiatry, the cognitive load is no one's department, each one filed separately.
+None of it connected to: this person is autistic and ADHD, late-diagnosed, alone in a country, refused at every institutional door, and left with a treatment that no one coordinates, because coordinated care was never offered.

 This is what happens when every door is closed.
-You stop asking the doors.
-You start treating yourself.
-The treatment has costs.
-The costs are visible in the body, the teeth, the gut, the surface that holds until it doesn't.
+You stop asking the doors and carry the treatment alone.
+Its costs are visible in the body, the teeth, the gut, the surface that holds until it doesn't.
 And the original need, the support, the scaffolds, the community, is still not met.